 Caroline has worked in ecological consultancy since 2009 and joined BSG in 2018.
 She has a range of experience including habitat and protected species survey, ecological impact assessment and mitigation design.

 Caroline is a keen botanist and holds a Level 4 Field Identification Skills Certificate (FISC) from the Botanical Society of Britain and Ireland.
-She has experience in National Vegetation Classification (NVC) survey in lowland neutral grassland and assessment of habitats against regional nature conservation site criteria in south and mid-Wales.
+She has experience in National Vegetation Classification (NVC) survey in a variety of habitats and assessment of habitats against regional nature conservation site criteria in south and mid-Wales.

 Caroline has a particular interest in the management and restoration of floodplain meadows and in her free time acts a voluntary ambassador for the Floodplain Meadows Partnership in south-east Wales.